What is Debian OS?

 Stability and Security of Debian

-Debian’s dedication to stability and security is unrivaled.
+Debian’s dedication to stability and security is unrivalled.
 Because of this, it is a popular option for servers and mission-critical systems.

 Debian and Its Derivatives